 - Limit of one essay per person.
 All essays must be original work by entrant.

-- All essays become the property of Ely Outfitting Company which reserves the right to print and display essays.
+- All essays become the property of Ely Outfitting Company which reserves the right to print, edit and display essays.

 - Any essay entered in this contest cannot be entered in future contests.